nielshojen/offset/README.md

 * Keep in mind Offset runs any scripts as root.
 Be careful when you're writing those scripts!

 ### Notes about macOS 10.13 (High Sierra)
 In High Sierra, the change from loggedIn to loggedOut in the com.apple.loginwindow.plist doesn't happen immediately.
 The time it takes to switch seems to vary.
-It can be a little more than a second or even slightly more than two seconds.
-So if Offset sees the OS is 10.13, Offset will wait 2.5 seconds before checking to see the loggedOut status.
+It can be a little more than a second or even slightly more than three seconds.
+So if Offset sees the OS is 10.13, Offset will wait 4 seconds before checking to see the loggedOut status.

 ### Unexpected Bonuses
 * Oddly enough, even if you have a user set to automatically log in, Offset will still work when you reboot your Mac--I've tested this!